 \subsection{LST-1}

-LHAASO J2108+5157 was observed with LST-1 (\citealt[]{CTALSTproject:2021mfp}, LST Collaboration, in prep.) for 91 hours during 49 nights from June to September 2021.
-The data were taken in Wobble mode, which allows to evaluate the background from the same observations \citep{FOMIN1994137}, using four positions centered at $\mathrm{R.A.}=317.15^\circ$, $\mathrm{Dec}=51.95^\circ$, i.e. at coordinates between the LHAASO source and possible \emph{Fermi}-LAT counterpart.
-The offset of each Wobble with respect to the center of the field of view (FoV) was $0.5^\circ$, instead of the standard $4^\circ$, to decrease the number of excess events leaking into the background regions in case the source turned to be extended.
-The observations presented were taken up to $> 55^\circ$ zenith angle, and with Moon below horizon.
-Quality cuts based on the stability of trigger rate, atmospheric transmission (using MAGIC LIDAR measurements \citep{Fruck:2022igg}) and rate of CR events were applied, resulting in 49.3 hours of good quality data (dead time corrected) used for the analysis.
+LHAASO J2108+5157 was observed with LST-1 (\citealt[]{CTALSTproject:2021mfp}, LST Collaboration, in prep.) for 91 hours over 49 nights from June to September 2021.
+The data were taken in Wobble mode ---which allows the background to be evaluated from the same observations \citep{FOMIN1994137}--- using four positions centered at $\mathrm{R.A.}=317.15^\circ$, $\mathrm{Dec}=51.95^\circ$, that is, at coordinates that lie between the LHAASO source and the possible \emph{Fermi}-LAT counterpart.
+The offset of each Wobble with respect to the center of the field of view (FoV) was $0.5^\circ$, instead of the standard $4^\circ$, in order to decrease the number of excess events leaking into the background regions in case the source was found to be extended.
+The observations presented were taken up to $> 55^\circ$ zenith angle, and with the Moon below horizon.
+We applied quality cuts based on the stability of the trigger rate, the atmospheric transmission (using MAGIC LIDAR measurements \citep{Fruck:2022igg}), and the rate of CR events, resulting in 49.3 hours of good-quality data (dead-time-corrected) used for the analysis.